obi-amd64/OpenDonita-Dockerized/README.md

 The *play* button: this triangle starts a new clean cycle, and will change to a square (or *stop*) button, which will stop the clean cycle.

-The *sound* button: this is an speaker, and pressing on it enables or disables the *beeps* emited by the robot.

 The *settings* button: this button will open a popup where it is possible to choose the fan power, the water flux, and the clean mode: